By Aaron Whitaker, MZD Sr. Copywriter

 And it happened in the form of Reality TV and social media.
 Reality TV allowed us to become a part of other people’s lives.
 We rooted for reality TV stars, we voted for them and these reality TV stars became part of our household and part of our dinner table conversation.
 They started the ball rolling.
 But for the most part, TV is a one way conversation which is why social media was created.
 Around the same time that Survivor started the Reality TV Big Bang (yes, there have been other Reality TV shows before then, but Survivor was the beginning of the now boom in Reality TV); Friendster started the Social Media Big Bang or boom.
 And then came Myspace, American Idol, Facebook, Top Chef, Twitter, Rock of Love and about a hundred more shows and social media tools.

 We are now in the first phases of the Big Bang of socialization.
 Every day, there are news ways to talk and converse with other people.
 We have gone beyond the idea of talking with neighbors, friends and family; we are now talking with complete strangers and people around the world.
 We can tell and share with the world anything and everything.
 Some of us are at the point where we are sharing too much (seriously, I don’t care if you just went to the grocery store to pick up milk).
 And one day, maybe soon, maybe hundreds even thousands of years later, we will slowly reverse back and experience a new Big Crunch of socialization.
+Whether it’s history repeating itself, the cyclical nature of the universe, the big bang/big crunch theory or some other theory or idea, it’s definitely an interesting point in time we are all facing and experiencing right now.
+Technology has been turned on its side and has now connected the world in one conversation.

 Where do we go from here?
 What will cause the next Big Crunch?
 Will it be technology, war, disease, natural disasters or will it be Google going down for more than just three hours?
 (I thought I’d never survive the Google Fail of May 14, 2009.)